Tumie-Matlou/alx-low_level_programming/0x0D-preprocessor/README.md

 # Preprocessor Directory

-- this directory illustrates the preprocessor stage of compiling a c file
+- This directory illustrates the preprocessor stage of compiling a c file
-- the preprocessor modifies a source code file before handing it over to the compiler.
+- The preprocessor modifies a source code file before handing it over to the compiler.
+- It includes header files before the program.
+- It defines macros.
-- it expands the directives of a c file.
+- It expands the directives of a c file.

 # Concepts